kubernetes-sigs/gateway-api/site-src/index.md

 and constraints set by cluster operators.
 The following example shows how this works in practice.

-A cluster operator creates a [Gateway](/v1alpha1/api-types/gateway) resource derived from a [GatewayClass](/v1alpha1/api-types/gatewayclass).
+A cluster operator creates a [Gateway](/v1alpha2/api-types/gateway) resource derived from a [GatewayClass](/v1alpha2/api-types/gatewayclass).
 This Gateway deploys or configures the underlying network resources that it represents.
-Through [Route binding policy](/concepts/api-overview#route-binding) set on the Gateway, the operator permits (or denies) specific teams to bind to this Gateway and expose their applications through it.
-Centralized policies [such as TLS](/guides/tls#downstream-tls) can be enforced on the Gateway by the cluster operator.
-Meanwhile, the store and site teams run [in their own Namespaces](/guides/multiple-ns), but bind their Routes against the same shared Gateway, allowing them to independently control their [routing logic](/guides/http-routing).
-This separation of concerns allows the store team to manage their own [traffic splitting rollout](/guides/traffic-splitting) while leaving centralized policies and control to the cluster operators.
+Through the [Route binding handshake](/concepts/api-overview#route-binding) between the Gateway and Routes, the operator permits (or denies) specific teams to bind to this Gateway and expose their applications through it.
+Centralized policies [such as TLS](/v1alpha2/guides/tls#downstream-tls) can be enforced on the Gateway by the cluster operator.
+Meanwhile, the store and site teams run [in their own Namespaces](/v1alpha2/guides/multiple-ns), but bind their Routes against the same shared Gateway, allowing them to independently control their [routing logic](/v1alpha2/guides/http-routing).
+This separation of concerns allows the store team to manage their own [traffic splitting rollout](/v1alpha2/guides/traffic-splitting) while leaving centralized policies and control to the cluster operators.

 ![Gateway API Roles](./images/gateway-roles.png)